Less is More: Compact-Token Masked Feature Prediction for Skeleton Representation Learning: Semantic Tube Masking (STM)

+\textbf{Interpretation of the main-paper STM ablation.} In the first four rows of Table~\ref{tab:ablation_stm_saa}(a), $\times$ denotes no masking, ``Limited'' denotes conventional independent joint masking, and $\checkmark$ denotes STM.
+In the last three rows, both the global and local views use STM; only the target-ratio policy changes among fixed $r=0.9$, $r\sim\mathcal{U}(0,0.5)$, and the proposed $r\sim\mathcal{U}(0.5,0.9)$.
+These intervals specify target ratios rather than guaranteed realized coverage.

-\textbf{Dual-role application.} $\mathcal{M}$ serves a dual purpose in our framework, applied with varying probabilities depending on the view being processed.
-For the primary global view, the mask is always applied (probability of $p=1.0$) because it directly constructs the corrupted input required for the Masked Feature Modeling (MFM) objective.
-Conversely, for the local views leveraged in the Global-Local Contrastive Learning (GLCL) branch, STM is applied stochastically with a probability of $p=0.5$, functioning as a hard structural perturbation to further enhance representation robustness.
+\textbf{Dual-role application.} STM is used for both MFP and GLCL.
+For the primary global view, STM is always applied to construct the corrupted input for masked feature prediction.
+For local views in the GLCL branch, STM is applied stochastically with probability $p=0.5$ as a structural perturbation.